kgoderis/openhab-core/bundles/org.openhab.core.ai/doc/BRAIN_PLAN.md

 ## 17. Conclusion

-This implementation plan provides a comprehensive roadmap for transforming openHAB into a smart entity with an LLM brain.
+This implementation plan provides a comprehensive roadmap for transforming openHAB into a smart entity with a Tool brain.
 The phased approach ensures manageable development cycles while building toward a complete autonomous system.
 Each phase builds upon the previous one, creating a robust foundation for intelligent home automation.

 The plan emphasizes:
 - **Modular Design**: Clear separation of concerns and reusable components